 While I’ll never fly Spirit, I can’t begrudge them their business model.
 Some people are fully willing to put up with all that in favor of saving money.

-But, last year, Frontier made a major change in their business model, downgrading from a low-cost carrier to an “ultra-low-cost carrier” like Spirit.
+Last year, Frontier made a significant change in its business model, downgrading from a low-cost carrier to an “ultra-low-cost carrier” like Spirit.
 While it might have been good for shareholders, I would argue it was terrible for its brand and its customers.

 I had flown Frontier multiple times over the years, and I always had a positive brand experience.
-The fares were reasonable, it serviced multiple locations I either needed to or loved to visit, and it had always taken good care of me.
+The fares were reasonable, it serviced various locations I either needed to or loved to visit, and it had ever taken good care of me.

 I purchased a ticket to Denver on Frontier last week and naturally expected the same level of service and professionalism I had experienced previously.